 Performance Indicator Target Performance Town Centre vacancy rate 8% 10.6% Reason below target There have been a couple of new business moving into the town, which is reflected in the improved performance from the previous quarter.
 However, there remains some vacant premises.
-Overall, this figure is moving in a positive trajectory and is predicted to continue to improve in the following quarter.
-This is because properties that have been recorded as vacant for quarter two have gained tenants, which will be reflected in the quarter three figures.
-Action required We will continue to promote Chorley as a good place to do business and investing in the market and Market Walk to keep a vibrant town centre.
-This includes promotional activity on social media where we will marketing existing businesses and their services to emphasis Chorley as a thriving business centre and commercial hub.
-A number of council owned sites have leases commencing in October and further improvement is expected in the next quarter in the run up to Christmas.
-This will significantly improve the figure.
-In addition to this, we will proactively promote vacancies in the town centre.
-Trend: Performance has improved from the 11.9% reported in the similar to the 10.5% reported in quarter two 2020/21. e previous qu arter and is
+Overall, this figure is moving in a positive trajectory and is improve in the following quarter.
+This is because propertie as vacant for quarter two have gained tenants, which will three figures. es that have b een recorded Action required the market and Market Walk to keep a vibrant town centre.
+This includes promotional Trend: Performance has improved from the 11.9% reported in the similar to the 10.5% reported in quarter two 2020/21. e previous qu arter and is